-Never install a circuit breaker in a circuit that is designated as "fuse only" circuit(s).
-Fuse only circuits are marked with an on the reverse side of the Power Distribution Box cover.
-Using a circuit breaker in those fuse only circuits may cause the circuit to overheat when a short exists which could lead to equipment damage and/or personal injury.
+Never install a circuit breaker/polyswitch in a location indicated for "fuse only."
+Using a polyswitch (circuit breaker) in a fuse-only circuit may cause the circuit to overheat when a short exists, which could lead to equipment damage and/or personal injury.